AndresPitta/AndresPitta.github.io/_posts/2019-9-17-Outliers.md

 ---
 <h1 style="font-size:200%;text-align:center">A Quick Explanation on Outliers and Why We Should Care About Them</h1>

 Hola everyone, I decided to write my first post about outliers.
 This is a very common concept when handling data and it can, often times, be problematic when doing statistical analyses.
 On this post I am going to explain what an outlier is and how they can affect our results.
 In addition, I am going to explain briefly the concept behind finding outliers.
+Remember that I am trying to approach this concept with a little bit of comedy.
 So, I hope you enjoy:

 ![alt text](https://i.makeagif.com/media/8-18-2017/S_jkMJ.gif "Me Typing - not me, really")